Skip to main content

 • Visit http://nodejs.org/.

-• Click the 20.9.[x]
-LTS Recommended For Most Users (or similar) green button on the LEFT to download the installer file.
+• Click the Download Node.js (LTS) (or similar) button to download the installer file.

 • Run the installer, accepting all default settings.